Has Your Psychometric Testing Ever Been Inaccurate About a Candidate’s Skill Level?

 The company Elizabeth worked for has been doing psychometric testing for decades, and she knew the test itself had not been updated in a number of years.
 She wondered if there was a better way to evaluate candidates so more would be able to stay in the job position.

-Learn How to Have an Honest Assessment of All Candidates During the Pre-Screening Stage with Skills Testing Software
+Learn How to Have an Honest Assessment of All Candidates During the Pre-Screening Stage with Skill Testing Software

 If Elizabeth chooses to use skills testing software instead of psychometric tests, she’ll hire more quality employees which would reduce the risk of being forced to reopen a job position because the employee wasn’t a good fit.